sunriser098/visualizing-weather-forecast/README.md

 - Building a data web app that visualizes the weather forecast for the next five days of any city
 - Plotly libraries for data visualization
-- Python Streamlit for web app
+- Python Streamlit for web app front end
+- Integrated with open weather api for backend